top of page

 Peter Frase’s book, [1] “Four Futures, Life after Capitalism,” takes the industry’s increasing automation, class struggle hierarchy, and inevitable scarcity that emerge as a future concern.
 The book attempts to enrich the environment, the approach, and the perspective to discuss it further.
 He uses the ‘speculative fiction’ method to create an alternative to the current social and economic equilibrium portrayed.

 It is argued that one can go beyond the traditional notion of working for wages.
 Instead, the measure of wealth should be depicted as libertarian self-reliance, autarchic use of leisure time, and personal satisfaction rather than money.
-The author states that he concluded it by reading Karl Marks and Science Fiction too much.
+The author asserts that his conclusion was derived from excessive readings of Karl Marx and science fiction.
 [2]

 Soft Science Fiction